ashishguptaiitb/chrome-extn-clipboard-to-url/how-to-install.md

 # Update

-To update the extension after a new version release, go to `chrome://extensions` and select **Reload** icon.
+To update the extension after a new version release, go to `chrome://extensions` and select the **Reload** icon.

 ![](/graphics/image5.png)